-- Many young adults and old were suffering from Tuberculosis (both history and symptoms suggested) - Housing was poor and there was overcrowding in almost all the homes - Many women lived on beedi-making and agarbatti-making for their livelihood - Women deserted by their husbands too lived in the slum while taking care of their children and earning - A lot of children were yet to be enrolled in schools and had not been sent to Anganwadi centres either - The narrowness of the streets and the lack of space brings about frustration among children who enjoy space and freedom - A lot of children were however yet to be enrolled in schools and had not been sent to Anganwadi centres either - Slum dwellers seem warm and friendly always offering a seat or something to drink immediately afte being introduced. - Slum dwellers are generally more resilient and strong.
+- Many young adults and old were suffering from Tuberculosis (both history and symptoms suggested) - Housing was poor and there was overcrowding in almost all the homes - Many women lived on beedi-making and aggarbatthi-making for their livelihood - Women deserted by their husbands too lived in the slum while taking care of their children and earning - A lot of children were yet to be enrolled in schools and had not been sent to Anganwadi centres either - The narrowness of the streets and the lack of space brings about frustration among children who enjoy space and freedom - A lot of children were however yet to be enrolled in schools and had not been sent to Anganwadi centres either - Slum dwellers are a lot more close knit and warm and always offered a seat or something to drink soon after some time in conversation - Slum dwellers are generally more resilient and strong.
 They have developed mechanisms to face the everyday struggles to survive and live too - There are issues like goondaism and exploitation that are not spoken about.
-The slum dwellers remain under the grip of unscrupulous elements who often exploit of the weakest.
+The slum dwellers remain under the grip of unscrupulous elements who often exploit of the weakest of the them (Women, Children, the old, and the deserted)

-This exposure to various urban issues put forward many questions in my mind and had a tremendous impact on the way I speak with street children, alcoholics, house helps, vegetable vendors, auto drivers, and rickshaw pullers.
-I know now that each one has a narrative of resilience.
-These growing numbers of displaced people living in cities strikes me as a spill over of rural poverty.
+This exposure to various urban issues sure put forward many questions in my mind and had a tremendous impact on the way I speak with street children, alcoholics, house helps, vegetable vendors, auto drivers, and rickshaw pullers.
+Each one of them has a story behind her/him, a true-life story that is under constant question, which still goes on, because it has to.
+These growing numbers of displaced people living in cities strikes me as a spill over of a rural neglect and rural impoverishment.

-People in villages are proud of their own villages.
-They have an identity, have an address of their own, sometimes even land of their own.
-Most often they have family and friends whom they know from birth.
-Here in the cities, they do not often have a sense of belonging.
-It takes a while before such belonging is felt in the city.
-Even card-carrying city dwellers often long for home after the fist few days in a new place.
+People of villages are proud of their own villages for the slightest reason.
+They have an identity, have and address of their own, a land sometimes of their own, and most often a family and friends whom they know from birth.
+Here in the cities, they don't often have a sense of belonging or it takes a while before such a belonging is felt.
+It is often the case with us too; we don't feel like staying in a new place beyond two or three days, or a maximum for a week.
+But, under circumstances that are pressing, we would often have to suppress our inner dislike for the place and continue to stay.